While New England has some world-class and interesting cities, one of the most interesting is Portland, Maine.

 - And despite Maine being one of the least diverse states in the country (and many years it tops the list) there are over 60 languages spoken in its public school system.

-But there is one feature that I find both especially impressive and representative.
+But there is one feature that is both especially impressive and representative.
 Portland has become one of the top destinations in the country for its food.
 As a result, not only can one enjoy fresh and exquisite meals in town, but residents also enjoy the benefits of the growing number of organic farms that have sprung up in the outlying areas of the city to meet the needs of the restaurant business.